nwdigitalradio/n7nix/README.md

-# Miscellaneous collection of Install scripts & Utilities
+# Install scripts for getting the following functional
+* direwolf
+* ax.25
+* RMS Gateway
+* paclink-unix for Winlink e-mail on any IMAP mail client

 ### Introduction